 Welcome to the Warren School!
 We are a small school located in the charming town of Warren, Vermont, nestled in the heart of the beautiful Mad River Valley.
 Though our school may be small in numbers, we are a vibrant learning community.
 Our school-wide community is invested in the promise of providing all children with the highest quality instruction and excellence while nurturing the whole child emotionally, physically, and cognitively.
 At the Warren School, we take pride in our commitment to creating a joyful learning environment for all.
 Thank you for visiting our website.
-If you have any questions about our school, please feel free to contact Principal Tom Drake at email@example.com.
+If you have any questions about our school, please feel free to contact Principal Sam Krotinger at firstname.lastname@example.org.

 The regular grade classrooms are organized in two-year groups: grades 1 and 2 (the Primary Unit), grades 3 and 4 (the Intermediate Team), and grades 5 and 6 (the Upper Unit).
 Responding to the needs of students at different levels of development and talent, Warren School classrooms are academically heterogeneous; they provide a stimulating environment and promote success for each child.
 Students benefit from smaller classrooms with compatible teachers and peers.
 We provide flexible groupings when necessary to accommodate the needs of children in specific areas.
 These may be teacher selected or student selected.
 For example, math and reading groups are often teacher directed; topics like a novel, or a science or social studies project may be student selected.